icyleaf/totem/README.md

 Totem has following features:

-- Load and parse a configuration file or string in JSON, YAML formats.
+- Load and parse a configuration file or string in JSON, YAML, DotEnv formats.
 - Provide a mechanism to set default values for your different configuration options.
 - Provide a mechanism to set override values for options specified through command line flags.
 - Provide an alias system to easily rename parameters without breaking existing code.